Leo3418/HBWHelper/README.md

 ## Installation
 Go to the [Releases](https://github.com/Leo3418/HBWHelper/releases) page, download a JAR file for the Minecraft version you are using, and copy it into the `mods` folder under your Minecraft game directory.
-**Note**: Make sure you are not copying a JAR whose file name contains `sources` into the `mods` folder.
-These files contain **source code** of this program and will not be loaded by Minecraft Forge.

 ### Deciphering Version Number
 HBW Helper's version number tries to stick with